Shady Oak Cine

 The Colonial-style brick facade has three doors with arches and a small potico which stretches over the ticket booth.
 Although the front gives the appearance the theater is only one story it is not.
 The lobby has one story and further back stands the auditorium with it’s balcony.
 The balcony held a major advantage for the Shady Oak of the 1980’s.
 Many celebrities attended the theatre because people wouldn’t bother them and they could sit in the small balcony.
 Many St. Louis Cardinals players would attend the Shady Oak because of the privacy.

-For many years the Arthur Chain operated the Shady Oak as an art theatre but when the Wehrenberg chain took over they changed to format to first run.
+For many years the Arthur Chain operated the Shady Oak Cinema as an art theatre but when the Wehrenberg chain took over they changed to format to first-run and it was renamed Shady Oak Cine.

-The Shady Oak Theatre sat among high-rise office buildings and condos in downtown Clayton and was somewhat of a landmark.
-Parking was a problem since the Shady Oak Theatre didn’t have it’s own parking lot.
+The Shady Oak Cine sat among high-rise office buildings and condos in downtown Clayton and was somewhat of a landmark.
+Parking was a problem since the Shady Oak Cine didn’t have it’s own parking lot.
 They had arrangements with some of the office buildings around the theatre for parking.

-The building with its quaint and warm atmosphere was closed in 2000 with the animated feature “Thomas and the Magic Railroad”.
+The building with its quaint and warm atmosphere was closed on August 26, 2000 with Richard Gere in “Autumn in New York”.
 It sat unused collecting dust for several years until it was demolished in November 2008.

 Contributed by Chuck Van Bibber